purpleteam-labs/purpleteam-logger/README.md

 ```
 const log = require('purpleteam-logger').init({level: 'debug', transports: ['Console']});
 ```

-You can specify multiple transports in the `transports` array.
-These can be any combination of the `winston` [core transports](https://github.com/winstonjs/winston/blob/master/docs/transports.md#built-in-to-winston), or the custom [`SignaleTransport`](https://github.com/binarymist/purpleteam-logger/src/transports/signale-transport.js).
+You can specify the name of one or more transport constructor.

 Using the `SignaleTransport` alone for example looks like the following: